 Bir Hima is a rock art site in Southwest Saudi Arabia.
 The stone carving belongs to the stone age period (2500- 1000 BC).
 The area is known for ancient diverse rock art on the faces of the mountains and ancient writings in the Arabian Musnad script.

 Saudi Arabia is a historical country with modern infrastructure and technology.
-It can offer you a fusion of the 21st century and the 1st millennium in one place.
+It offers you a fusion of the 21st century and the 1st millennium in one place.

 Visit the Kingdom of Saudi Arabia and experience history with a twist of modernity with Hala Yalla.
 Stay updated with the local community, book experiences, events and be part of Saudi culture.

 “We must never fail to affirm that we are indeed one nation under God”